readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

 1.8 Arguments - Call by Value

 One  aspect  of  C  functions  may  be  unfamiliar  to  programmers  who  are  used  to  some  other languages,  particulary  Fortran.
-In  C,  all  function  arguments  are  passed  ``by  value.''
+In  C,  all  function  arguments  are  passed  "by  value."
 This means  that  the  called  function  is  given  the  values  of  its  arguments  in  temporary  variables rather than the originals.
-This leads to some different properties than are seen with ``call by reference'' languages like Fortran or with var parameters in Pascal, in which the called routine has access to the original argument, not a local copy.
+This leads to some different properties than are seen with "call by reference" languages like Fortran or with var parameters in Pascal, in which the called routine has access to the original argument, not a local copy.

 Call by value is an asset, however, not a liability.
 It usually leads to more compact programs